Wilson Cruz: Personal life

 Cruz works with and advocates on behalf of LGBTQ youth, especially youth of color.
 He has volunteered his time as host for the Youth Zone, an online community at Gay.com for LGBT youth.
 He was the Grand Marshal of the 1998 West Hollywood Gay Pride parade, the 2005 Chicago Pride Parade and the 2019 Fierté Montréal Pride Parade in Québec.
 In 2008, he was the keynote speaker at the University of Illinois at Chicago's Lavender Graduation and Rainbow Banquet honoring graduating LGBT students.

 Cruz joined the board of directors of GLAAD in 1997 to assist the organization through a leadership transition, and joined the staff of GLAAD in 2012 as a National Spokesperson and Strategic Giving Officer.

 Cruz's maternal stepaunt Brenda Lee Marquez McCool was among the 49 victims killed in the 2016 Orlando nightclub shooting; Cruz stated that she was killed while protecting her son Isaiah, who survived the gunfire.

-In 2020, Cruz was honored on one of the covers of Out magazine's annual Out100 issue, saying Wilson "beautifully weaves his activism inside every aspect of his work".
+In 2020, Cruz was honored on one of the covers of Out magazine's annual Out100 issue, saying that Wilson "beautifully weaves his activism inside every aspect of his work".

 On October 23, 2025, Cruz and Marti Gould Cummings received the Upstander Award from the Tyler Clementi Foundation during their 11th annual Upstander Legacy Celebration in New York.